FreeRADIUS/wiki.freeradius.org/guide/Getting Started.md

 configuration files.

 We recommend *reading the debug output of the server*.
-While it contains a lot of text, it usually contains error messages which describe exactly what went wrong, and how to fix it.
+While it contains a lot of text, it describes exactly what is happening within the server and usually contains error messages which describe what went wrong, and how to fix it.

 ## Starting the server

 When the server has been installed on a new machine, the first step is to start it in debugging mode, as user `root`:

-    $ radiusd -X
+    # radiusd -X

 This step demonstrates that the server is installed and configured properly.
 If the output says `Ready to process requests`, then all is well.

-Otherwise, typical errors include `Address already in use`, which means that there is another radius server already running.
+Otherwise, typical errors include `Address already in use`, which means that there is another RADIUS server already running.
 You will need to find that one and stop it before running the server in debugging mode.

 ## Initial Tests